Beveridgean Unemployment Gap: Unemployment gap in the United States, 1951--2019

-We also keep the social value of nonwork constant over the business cycle.
-In some models, the productivities of unemployed and employed workers do not move in tandem over the business cycle, generating fluctuations in the social value of nonwork (for instance in the Diamond-Mortensen-Pissarides model, as shown by \eqref{e:zdmp}).
+\paragraph{Fluctuations in the social value of nonwork} In some models, the productivities of unemployed and employed workers do not move in tandem over the business cycle, which generates fluctuations in the social value of nonwork.
 However, \ct[pp.~1599--1604]{CK16} find no evidence of such fluctuations in US data.
-Instead, they establish that the utility derived by unemployed workers from recreation and home production moves proportionally to labor productivity---which implies that $\z$ is acyclical.
-The social value of nonwork could also exhibit medium-run fluctuations, but we omit them by lack of evidence.
+Instead, they establish that the value of home production and recreation during unemployment moves proportionally to labor productivity---which implies that the social value of nonwork is acyclical.
+Accordingly, we keep the social value of nonwork constant over the business cycle.\footnote{In any case, appendix~\ref{a:fluctuations} shows that the efficient unemployment rate is virtually unchanged if the social value of nonwork fluctuates in response to variations in labor productivity.} The social value of nonwork could also exhibit medium-run fluctuations; we omit them by lack of evidence.

+\paragraph{Other contributors to the social value of nonwork} Here we measure the social value of nonwork by revealed preferences.
+This approach captures the value of nonwork that transpires from people's choices, but it might miss externalities imposed by nonwork.

+For instance, higher unemployment might lead to more crime.
+If the externality was strong, the social value of nonwork would be less than that given by the revealed-preference approach.
+However, unemployment appears to stimulate crime only weakly \cp{Fr99}.
+Hence, as a first pass, we do not deduct the cost of crime from our estimate of the social value of nonwork.

+Higher unemployment might also impede upward mobility and raises inequality \cp{O73,ADW19}.
+When the social planner dislikes inequality, this externality reduces the social value of nonwork.
+As a first pass, we ignore the externality; but it could be included in future estimates of the social value of nonwork.